PacktPublishing/AWS-CDK-in-Practice/README.md

-# Infrastructure-as-Code-with-AWS-CDK
+# AWS-CDK-in-Practice
-Infrastructure as Code with AWS CDK, published by Packt
+AWS CDK in Practice, published by Packt